Deockz/TaskTrackerCLI/README.md

-Task Tracker CLI
+##Task Tracker CLI

-About
+#About
 Task Tracker CLI is a programm that help to keep tracking of your task and the status of these.
 To use it you have 5 functions described below:

-Add.
+Add
+'''bash
+python main.py add 'Description og the task
+'''
-Sintax: python main.py add 'Description of the task' With this function a new taks will be created.
+With this function a new taks will be created.
 Task ID, created time and updated time will be populated automaclly.
 The status of a new task always will be 'todo'